orekode/rapid_ecommerce/README.md

 # rapid
-An eCommerce web application for tech devices
+An eCommerce react web app for tech devices, this repository houses the front end for the rapidcrewtech website